Cypress Freeze TFA Swing at Jersey Village

 Evidence quality matters a lot, but you need to be the one doing the comparison in your speeches.
 If the spin is good and you don't challenge it, I'm not going to be checking for you.
 Liberal use of rehilights are encouraged since they help to adjudicate between competing interpretations of what a piece of evidence says.

-I pay attention to cross x but will not flow it.
+I am attentive to cross x but will not flow it.
 It is your job to incorporate cross x moments into your speeches if you want me to flow it.

-Speaker points start at 28.5 and move up or down from there based on a holistic evaluation of your performance.
+Speaker points start at 28.5 and move up or down from there based on a subjective, holistic evaluation of your performance.
+Will not disclose speaks.

 Important Preferences